pudly/schmopera-hugo/content/articles/relationships-and-the-road.md

 ---
-title: Relationships and the road
+title: "Relationships and the road"
 ---

 For many reasons, singers are rock stars.
 They live large-than-life professional lives, and their craft becomes their whole world.
 Like rock stars, opera folk also travel a ton for their work; artists like to stay busy, and the busier they are, there's a good chance that they'll be away from home more.
 One of the huge sacrifices a singer, conductor, director, etc., makes for their career is a stable, "normal" personal life.
 Singers have relationships, families, friends, of course, but being away from them is an unavoidable part of it.